kuixu/PrismNet/README.md

 git clone https://github.com/huangwenze/PrismNet_analysis
 ```

+### Integrative motif

+The integrative motif could be downloaded at [here](http://prismnet.zhanglab.net/data/Total_motifs-matrix-logo.xlsx).

+### Dataset and Results Visualization

+We also provide a website [http://prismnet.zhanglab.net/](http://prismnet.zhanglab.net/) to visualize the icSHAPE date and the results.

 ## Copyright and License
 This project is free to use for non-commercial purposes - see the [LICENSE](LICENSE) file for details.